Mexican singer Juan Gabriel dies of heart attack aged 66

-MEXICO CITY Mexican singer Juan Gabriel, a musical icon across Latin America for more than 40 years, died on Sunday of a heart attack at age 66, broadcaster Televisa reported.
+MEXICO CITY (Reuters) - Mexican singer Juan Gabriel, a musical icon across Latin America for more than 40 years, died on Sunday of a heart attack at age 66, broadcaster Televisa reported.

 The prolific songwriter and performer, who was known for his powerful love ballads, died in Santa Monica, California, Televisa reported.
 He was due to sing at a concert in El Paso, Texas, later on Sunday.